-In this section, we illustrate the usefulness of the GIW distribution applied to a real data set.
-We fit the density functions of the gamma inverse Weibull (GIW),inverse Weibull (IW), gamma inverse exponential (GIE), and gamma inverse Rayleigh (GIR).
-Estimates of the parameters of the distributions, standard errors (in parentheses), Akaike Information Criterion (AIC), Consistent Akaike Information Criterion (AICC), Bayesian Information Criterion (BIC) are given in Table 1 for the first data set, and Table 2 for the second data set.
+In this section, we illustrate the usefulness and application of the GIW distribution to real data sets.
+We fit the density functions of the gamma-inverse Weibull (GIW), inverse Weibull (IW), gamma- inverse exponential (GIE), and gamma-inverse Rayleigh (GIR) distributions.